 special menus for passengers with diabetes or high blood pressure.

-For the benefit of passengers, Kuwait Airways has provided
+For the benefit of passengers, Kuwait Airways is at your service

 Awards for Services